deus-h/claudeus-wp-mcp/SETUP-GUIDE.md

 > 🤘 **Setup complete!
 You now have 145 WordPress tools at your command!**

-Made with 🤘🔥 by SimHop IT & Media AB
+Made with 🤘🔥 by Deusware AB